 - Kanchenjunga special entrance permits and their fees

-- Professional cook, Sherpa, Kitchen Staffs and necessaries porter as required according to teh group size.
+- Professional cook, Sherpa, Kitchen Staff, and necessary porter as required according to the group size.

 - Nepal entry visa fee cost US$ 40.

 - Lunch and Dinner during the staying in Kathmandu city.

 - Any kinds of battery charges, laundry service, phone calls, and hot showers during the trekking.